apify/actor-whitepaper/pages/OUTPUT_SCHEMA.md

   which would be used by default for this kind of API endpoint, and just return data to user.

+NOTE: We decided that output schema can reference other datasets/kv-stores/queues but only those ones that are referenced in the input, or the default.
+Hence there's no point to include storage schema here again, as it's done elsewhere.

 ## Structure

 ```json